miguelscarv/opinions/README.md

 # Results

+## Active Learning

 I scrapped 500 tweets about Elon Musk because today (8th of February of 2023) is the last day the Twitter API is going to be free :(((.
 I manually labelled the 100 most recent tweets and used them as a test set and the remaining 400 as a training set.

 The tweets are subjective in terms of their sentiment so labeling was not an easy task and using the [roBERTa model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest)
 I was able to get 57% accuracy (without any fine-tunning).
 After labelling 40 tweets according to an entropy active learning policy accuracy shot up to 66%.
-This is a 3 class classification problem.
+This is a 3 class classification problem so a ~16% improvement in accuracy for labeling 40 data points seems promising.

 Code used to run this is in the `al_tests` directory and the results mentioned are in the `helper.ipynb` file.

+## Topic Modeling

+Topic modeling was done using BERTopic via running the file `topic_modeling.py` and specifying a `PATH` like explained in the forth step.
+Since I didn't scrape a lot of tweets BERTopic showed some difficulty in finding the underlying topics.
+It could also be due to the fact that it was looking for topics at such a granular level that it couldn't find good enough or different enough topics.
+More is explained in Step Four.

 # How to run